antimof/UxPlay/README.txt

 `waylandsink`.
 The syntax of such options is specific to a given plugin, and some choices of videosink might not work on your system.

-**-vs 0** suppresses display of streamed video, but plays streamed audio.
-(The client's screen is still mirrored at a reduced rate of 1 frame per second, but is not rendered or displayed.)
-This feature (which streams audio in AAC audio format) is now probably unneeded, as UxPlay can now stream superior-quality Apple Lossless audio without video in Airplay non-mirror mode.
+**-vs 0** suppresses display of streamed video.
+In mirror mode, the client's screen is still mirrored at a reduced rate of 1 frame per second, but is not rendered or displayed.
+This option should always be used if the server is "headless" (with no attached screen to display video), and only used to render audio, which will be AAC lossily-compressed audio in mirror mode with unrendered video, and superior-quality ALAC Apple Lossless audio in Airplay audio-only mode.

 **-v4l2** Video settings for hardware h264 video decoding in the GPU by Video4Linux2.
 Equivalent to `-vd v4l2h264dec -vc v4l2convert`.